MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 ### Set specific targets

-After you identify the key metrics, specify targets or thresholds for each metric.
+After you identify the key metrics, you need to specify targets or thresholds for each metric.
 Targets should be measurable, realistic, and aligned with your workload objectives.
 For example, you might set a target response time of less than 500 milliseconds (ms) or a target error rate of less than 1 percent.
 Avoid qualitative assessments of performance like *fast* or *slow*.
 By using numerical targets, you can objectively assess performance over time.

 - *Consider the customer*: When you set performance targets, adopt a customer-centric perspective.
 Recognizing the customer as the ultimate judge of performance helps ensure that performance targets align with customer expectations.
 This alignment involves considering both organizational objectives and the distinct requirements of the customer base.
 When you integrate these two aspects, you can tailor performance targets to reflect the desired customer experience and overall workload effectiveness.
 By defining performance objectives that consider customer expectations, you can strive to provide a high-quality customer experience and meet the needs of your customers.

-- *Use percentiles*: Percentiles, such as P99, P95, and P50, are the industry standard way to represent the result of performance assessments.
-Percentiles are statistical measures that indicate how much data the number includes.
-In the context of performance assessments, percentiles help quantify the distribution of response times or other performance metrics.
-The P99 represents the value that encompasses 99 percent of the data.
-The P95 represents 95 percent of the data, and P50 represents 50 percent of the data.
+- *Use percentiles*: Percentiles, such as P99, P95, and P50, are the industry standard to represent the result of performance assessments.
+Percentiles are measures that indicate how much data the number includes.
+For example, P99 covers 99% of the data.
 Use percentiles, rather than simple averages, to provide a more comprehensive understanding of workload performance.
-Outliers heavily affect the average value.
-Percentiles give insights into the overall distribution and variability of performance metrics.
-You can then set more realistic and meaningful performance targets based on different percentiles, ensuring better customer experiences and system reliability.

 To measure percentiles, collect performance data over a period of time, typically using monitoring tools or logging mechanisms.
 Then analyze this data to determine the response time values at different percentiles.
-By establishing performance targets based on specific percentiles, you can focus on optimizing critical flows to meet desired levels of customer experience and system efficiency.

-### Set performance targets for flows

-In addition to establishing targets for the whole workload, establish performance targets for workload flows.
-These flows are essential to the workload's objectives.
-Performance targets for critical flows help you focus on the most important aspects of your workload.

-### Monitor performance
+### Faciliate collaboration

-Track the performance of the workload and critical flows against performance targets.
-Then adjust resources to drive peak performance.

-**Use monitoring tools.** Use monitoring tools and services to collect data about the defined key performance indicators (KPIs).
-Monitoring tools can include application performance monitoring (APM) solutions, logging services, and metrics platforms.
-Use the collected data to analyze performance trends, identify bottlenecks, and gain insights into workload behavior.
-Data visualization tools can help you present this information in a clear and actionable format, enabling you to make informed decisions.

-**Configure alerts.** Set up alerts based on the defined threshold values.
-When a KPI exceeds the specified thresholds, an alert is triggered, providing a real-time notification of potential performance issues.
-Alerts allow you to take immediate action to investigate and resolve any problems.
+Meeting performance targets is a shared responsibility between development and operations teams.
+To ensure that the workload consistently meets or exceeds these targets, it's crucial to provide teams with the tools and processes that simplify the review and action cycle.
+To facilitate collaboration, consider these recommendations:

+- *Document performance targets*: Document all performance targets.
+Ensure that all performance targets are documented in a centralized location, easily accessible by both development and operations teams.
+It promotes alignment and aids in real-time decision-making.

-**Expose all defined targets.** All responsible teams should be able to review and create actionable tasks from the performance targets.
+- *Expose performance targets*: All responsible teams should be able to review and create actionable tasks from the performance targets.
 Use information radiators, such as dashboards and reports, to make the performance targets accessible.
-If a workload has a performance-based service-level agreement (SLA) or service-level objective (SLO), communicate the SLA or SLO to the customer.

-**Take action.** Use insights from monitoring to optimize performance.
-You might need to adjust resource allocation, optimize code, improve infrastructure, or scale resources based on workload demands.
+- *Make it actionable*: The documenation and information radiators should suggest clear next steps.
+For example, a rise in errors might prompt an immediate check, or meeting a target consistently might suggest a reevaluation of that benchmark.

 ### Evaluate customer feedback